19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Sections 7, 8, 70, 75 and 77

-Rates of Contribution
+Rates of contribution

-1. Subject to paragraphs 1A to 7, with effect from 1st January 2014, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 1A to 7, with effect from 1 January 2015, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-(a) where the employee is not more than 55 years of age:
+(a) where the employee is not more than 60 years of age:

-35 years of age and below
+50 years of age and below

-Above 35 but not more than 50 years of age
+Above 50 but not more than
+55 years of age

-Above 50 but not more than 55 years of age
+Above 55 but not more than
+60 years of age

 Total amount of the employee’s wages for the calendar month